 Create a team of "mistake cheerleaders"

-You are not the only person who has ever made a mistake.
+You are not the only person who has ever, or will ever, make mistakes.
 And you’ve got plenty more mistakes left to make!

 To stay on-track, sometimes you need some cheerleaders who will gather around you and pump up your confidence.
 Look for the people in your life who have made their fair share of mistakes and kept going – they get it!
 Talk to them about what you’re working on, and ask what they’re working on.